schifzt/numberlink-milp-solver/README.md

-# optimal-connect-points
+# numberlink-IP-solve

+## How to solve
-optimize a total lengh of non-crossing paths which connect each pair of points with the same number.
+Optimize a total lengh of non-crossing paths which connect each pair of points with the same number, by Integer Programming (IP) solver.

 ```text
 minimize path length                   maximize path length